orstavik/JoiEvents/docs/1d5_form_events/7a_WhatIs_input_element.md

 1. the **`.value` property** and
 2. the **`value` attribute**.

-todo In addition to the `name` attribute, which is by the form when it generates the HTTPS request to the server.
+> The `name` attribute is also important.
+The name will be translated to the key for the data of the input field in the post/get HTTPS request sent to the server.
+However, the `name` property is static.
+From the viewpoint of the `<input type="text">` element it is simply there to be read by the parent `<form>` element who makes this request.

 ## The `.value` property

 The `.value` **property** is the *current, updated* value of the `<input type="text">` element that you see on screen.
 If the app updates this value:

-1. via script, such as `inputEl.value += "the end";`, then
+1. via script, such as `textInputElement.value += "the end";`, then
    1. the value on screen will be updated.

 2. via user-driven `keypress` (or `keydown`) events, such as the user pressing a single key such as "a", then